Chiamaka7/pdsnd_github/README.md

 Bikeshare Data Analysis Project

 ### Description
 The BikeShare Data Analysis Project is a Python-based project that analyzes bike-sharing data from three major cities: Chicago, New York City, and Washington.
 The project offers users insights into bike usage patterns, popular stations, trip duration statistics, and user demographics.
+The python script have been designed to be interactive.

 ### Files used
 This project uses the following files: